July 24, 2017

 Frankly, I’m exhausted by the dissection of this generation.
 What are their buying trends?
 What do they value?
 How do we appeal to them?
 How do we hire and keep them?
 Our mania goes on and on trying to figure them out.
 But are they really that different than the previous generations?

 One thing is certain.
 The older generation loves to criticize the younger.
 Twenty-five years ago, my Gen X label was “disenfranchised slacker.”
 Which honestly, cracks me up a little bit now that I’m middle-aged.
 Admittedly, it took me a while to figure out what I wanted to do with my life when I was in my 20’s.
-Although, in the years following, I’ve balanced work and family life, starting my own business, weathered a recession, and then re-entered corporate America to find it a much more flexible, family-friendly place.
+Although, in the years following, I’ve balanced work and family life, started my own business, weathered a recession, and then re-entered corporate America to find it a much more flexible, family-friendly place.

 A slacker success story?
 Maybe.